Skip to main content

 In general, each program or university has comprehensive information online.
 Ask your student which program or university they will be attending and visit the programs' website.
 Often there are special sections for parents.

-The Office for International Study's resource room also has printed material that your student can send to you.
+The Lewis Global Studies Center's resource room also has printed material that your student can send to you.
 However, the printed material tends to have more of a marketing focus with an overview of information.
 In general, the program or university website will contain more detailed information regarding academics, housing, calendars, and important application deadlines.

 Smith students must meet the Smith eligibility requirements in order to be approved to study abroad and receive credit.
 At the discretion of each academic department, credit earned abroad can be used towards major and minor requirements.